BlissChapman/ICW-MNIST-GAN/README.md

-# ProbabilityDistGAN
+# ICW-MNIST-GAN
-A simple generative adversarial network implemented via Keras to generate data from common probability distributions.
+An improved conditional wasserstein generative adversarial network (ICW-GAN) that is trained on the MNIST dataset to generate handwritten digits.